GDbateaux/Cartomancien-virtuel/DEVELOPER_GUIDE.md

 2) Card extraction (CardExtractor) detects rectangular card contours and applies perspective correction to produce normalized card images.

-3) Card recognition (CardRecognizer) embeds each extracted card image with a ResNet18 feature extractor and matches against reference embeddings (data/cards/) using cosine similarity.
+3) Card recognition (CardRecognizer) uses ResNet18 embeddings to shortlist the closest reference cards in data/cards/, then applies SIFT feature matching to rerank candidates and select the final label.

 4) When exactly 3 cards are confidently recognized and stable for a configured duration, the app calls Tarot reading generation (TarotReader, via Ollama chat API)